-h.
+f.
 Grievance or Complaint Processes

-A grievance is a formal complaint pertaining to adverse actions taken on the basis of the student's protected status or other violation of law or TTUHSC EI Paso policy.
-A violation of a University policy alone does not necessarily constitute a violation of law or an action prohibited by law.
-This Part IV of the Student Handbook refers to processes and procedures pertaining to sexual misconduct.
-For all other types of misconduct, refer to Part II of the Student Handbook.
+A grievance is a formal complaint pertaining to adverse actions taken on the basis of the student's protected status or other violation of law or TTUHSC El Paso policy.
+A violation of a university policy alone does not necessarily constitute a violation of law or an action prohibited by law.